jrka/slclight/README.md

 The routine `plan_targets.py` can create a map of the sky broken up into sections depending on the size of your CCD field of view (which will depend on the combination of camera and lens).
+Good coverage can be achieved manually using an inexpensive alt-az mount if degrees are marked on the mount.
+If using a computerized mount system that requires RA and Dec for pointing, use `altaz_to_radec.py'.

 Somehow, you want to observe CCD images of large portions of the sky, with as much coverage as reasonably possible, if not the whole sky.